Home Fall Decorating on a Budget

 1. Pinecone wreaths.
 Greeting your guests at the door with a pinecone wreath ensures a warm and stylish welcome.
 Rather than paying the standard price of $50 to $100 for a pinecone wreath, make one yourself for under $10!

 • Take an afternoon to collect pinecones with your children or grandchildren.
 Two small shopping bags of pinecones should be enough for a large wreath.
-Next, purchase a Styrofoam wreath for approximately $1, a glue gun for around $2, and a piece of ribbon for $1.
+Next, purchase a Styrofoam wreath, a glue gun, and a piece of ribbon.

 • Use a glue gun to adhere to the flatter side of the pinecones to the wreath.
 The pinecones should be pointing upwards, rather than laying flat.
 Continue gluing pinecones until the Styrofoam of the wreath is no longer visible.
 Then, loosely wrap a long ribbon around the top of the wreath and tie.